Deok97/Multi-object-Classification/README.md

 # Multi-object-Classification

-You can see my *Object_Classification.ipynb* on [this site](https://nbviewer.org/github/Deok97/Multi-object-Classification/blob/main/Object_Classification.ipynb) provided by nbviewer
+If you can't see my *Object_Classification.ipynb* by some reasons, you can also see it on [this site](https://nbviewer.org/github/Deok97/MultiLabel-Classification/blob/main/Multi_label_Classification.ipynb) provided by nbviewer